AgustinaMartinez/Delilah-Resto/README.md

 <!-- 2.
 Download MongoDB Compass in this link https://www.mongodb.com/try/download/compass and connect with the database using this URL: mongodb+srv://acamica:acamica@node-api-rest.fdfqz.mongodb.net/delilahresto?retryWrites=true&w=majority -->

+2. Run "npm start".

-2. You are going to see 7 collections: neighborhoods, orders, payment, products, roles, status and users.
+3. The database structure is made with MongoDB with these 7 collections: neighborhoods, orders, payment, products, roles, status and users.
 Each collection is formed with these documents:

 ## Neighborhoods